 Q - I like to research cases similar to those I am working on so why should I consider subscribing to one of your publications?

 A - Good question.
-Although researching similar cases is highly effective, we nonetheless recommend that you subscribe and read our monthly publications either in your jurisdiction or nationally (available in hardcopy as well as electronically) simply because there are ideas, strategies and results that you are not aware of - and you cannot research what you don't know.
-Each monthly publication includes a complete table of contents so that you can easily scan the cases that interest you.
+Although researching similar cases is highly effective, we nonetheless recommend that you subscribe to and read our monthly publications either in your jurisdiction or nationally (available in hardcopy as well as electronically).
+Simply put, there are ideas, strategies and case results that you are not aware of and you are not aware that you are not aware.
+In other words, you need to learn and that can best be done through reading each and every monthly issue of Jury Verdict Review & Analysis.
+All JVR monthly publications include a complete table of contents so that you can easily identify those cases that are of interest you.

 Q - What do commentary articles include and why should I care?

-A - As our name implies, not only do we review jury verdicts from around the country, but we also analyze the strategies utilized by opposing counsel when presenting their cases.
-This analysis typically includes detailed insights into how and why the jury returned with the verdict that they did.
-It also includes the thinking that went into preparing the case and the winning counsel's successful strategies.
+A - As our name implies, not only do we review jury verdicts and settlements, but we also analyze the strategies utilized by opposing counsel when presenting their cases.
+This analysis typically includes detailed insights into how and why a jury returned with the verdict that they did.
+It also includes the thinking that went into preparing the case and the winning counsel's successful tactics.
 No other publication of its kind offers such a valuable look into the inner workings of trial preparation and presentation.

 Q - What is included in the Annual Reports?

 A - Each annual report includes every case we covered in that area of litigation (medical malpractice, product liability, employment law & construction negligence) from around the entire U.S. in the prior year.
 If you or your firm specializes in any of these areas of litigation, the annual reports give you a national perspective of what is happening in that area of litigation.
 Note: due to the high number of medical malpractice cases covered each year, we include only the top 100 plaintiff's verdicts.

 Q - I recently had a successful result with a case I was working on, what's the advantage of submitting the case to you for publication?